Indirect Signals of Dark Matter Can Change Depending on Where You Look: Model implementation

 The basic assumption of our proposal is that the relic abundance of DM is determined by its annihilation into a dark sector mediator $\rho$.
 This mediator eventually decays into visible and invisible particles, which we take to be the electrically charged SM states and neutrinos, respectively.
 We further posit that the coupling $g^\rho_v$ of $\rho$ to visible SM states can depend on the ambient nucleon (baryon) density: $g^\rho_v\propto n_n$.
 Here, we will take the coupling to invisible states $g^\rho_{inv}$ to be independent of the matter density.
 We will assume the DM to be a Dirac fermion $\chi$ coupled to a dark photon mediator $A_d$, associated with a $U(1)_d$ gauge interaction as a possible realization of our scenario.
-We also outline basic features of a singlet scalar mediator model in the appendix.
-However, this scalar option is disfavored in a straightforward explanation of the GC excess \cite{Choquette:2016xsw}.
+Another possibility is a singlet scalar mediator, however, this option is disfavored in a straightforward explanation of the GC excess \cite{Choquette:2016xsw}.
 Hence, we will focus on the dark photon mediator when we discuss the phenomenology of our scenario.